Pratham0105/Pratham0105/README.md

 - 👋 Hi, I’m @Pratham0105
 - 👀 I’m interested in python
 - 🌱 I’m currently learning B.VOC in Telematics from DEI
-- 💞️ I’m looking to collaborate on my projects
 - 📫 you can call me anytime at 8126941641

 <!---